DRB Class 52: Manufacture

 Following the invasion of Poland in September 1939 Nazi Germany disbanded the Polish State Railways (PKP).
 Polish rail officials were either executed in mass shootings or imprisoned, and some 8,000 managerial positions were staffed with German officials.
 Former Polish companies began producing German engines BR44, BR50 and BR86 as early as 1940, some using forced labor.
 By 1944, the factories in Poznań and Chrzanów were producing the redesigned Kriegslok BR52 locomotives for the Eastern Front.
-These locomotives were made almost entirely of steel; the use of more expensive, non-ferrous metals was dropped in view of the engines' expected lifespan.
+These locomotives were made almost entirely of steel; locomotives in that battlespace were not expected to survive for long, so managers eliminated the use of higher-value non-ferrous metals like bronze, chrome, copper, brass, and nickel.

 The GGL included the following locomotive manufacturers (including an approximate number of Class 52s produced):